toplan/react-hold/README.md

 Automatically show a well-fitting placeholder for dumb component while its content is loading. [[Demo here]](http://toplan.github.io/react-hold/)

 > What is the meaning of the word `hold` in the project name?
-It is intercepted from the word `placeholder`, represents the action to make component has a placeholder.
+It is intercepted from the word `placeholder`, represents the action which make component has a placeholder.

 [![build status](https://travis-ci.org/toplan/react-hold.svg?branch=master)](https://travis-ci.org/toplan/react-hold)
 [![codecov](https://codecov.io/gh/toplan/react-hold/branch/master/graph/badge.svg)](https://codecov.io/gh/toplan/react-hold)